Alvin Curran

 ...while originally a solo performance of a few piano compostions of some of

-the prime essences of my music, has now become an almost theatrical 6 hour presentation
+the prime essences of my music, has now become a theatrical 6 hour presentation

 Belgian pianist Daan Vandewalle. program